A close observer of our contemplative community once gave a brief description of our life to a friend as follows,

 Addressing the Need to Pray for Priests Now More Than Ever

 Amidst the ongoing scandals of clerical abuse and coverups on a global scale, we take the opportunity to further embrace our Founder’s charism of giving our lives for priests in spiritual need.
 If all priests were as holy as God desired them to be, there would be no scandals and no victims.
-We pray for all priests and, as a special way to honor those who strive to live their vocations as other Christs bringing us Jesus in the sacraments, we broke ground in August 2018 for the Mary, Mother of Priests Garden, dedicated to Father Michael J. McGivney, Founder of the Knights of Columbus.
+We pray for all priests and, as a special way to honor those who strive to live their vocations as other Christs bringing us Jesus in the sacraments, we broke ground in August 2018 for the Mary, Mother of Priests Garden, dedicated to Blessed Michael J. McGivney, Founder of the Knights of Columbus.
 Together with the Knights, we are partnering our prayer resources to their active mission in the Church to honor and support priests and to pray for all of them.